-GG-1: Maria Renato, Channel 13 Investigator
+GG-1: Maria Renato, Channel 13 Investigator [in addition to the primary questions noted above]

 - explain your perception of the degree of fairness in the Channel 13 investigation? - to what extent did all sides get adequate coverage? - what level(s) of moral reasoning appear to be behind Maria's approach to the ethical challenges? - in what ways did (or did not) Maria's work contribute to resolution of the major dilemma?